sinclairzx81/typebox/design/website/docs/schema/7_compat.md

-# Schema.Coverage
+# Schema.Compat

-TypeBox has broad support for all JSON Schema drafts and is heavily tested against the [Official JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).
-TypeBox targets modern versions of the specification, but supports legacy drafts as well: legacy semantics are honored unless they conflict with a modern specification, in which case the modern behavior takes precedence.
+TypeBox supports all versions of JSON Schema and is heavily tested against the official [Official JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).
+It prioritizes compatibility with modern specifications while also maintaining broad support for legacy versions provided their semantics are not in conflict with modern specifications.

-> ⚠️ TypeBox will accept schematics from any JSON Schema draft.
-If an application needs to enforce a specific draft, use `Schema.Meta` to validate schematics against that draft.
+> ⚠️ TypeBox accepts schematics from any JSON Schema version, which means keywords from different versions can be mixed and matched freely.
+If an application needs to restrict schematics to a specific version, use Schema.Meta namespace to validate them against that version.

-The table below shows test coverage per draft.
-Failing tests in legacy drafts are expected where legacy semantics conflict with modern drafts.

 ## Required Keywords